 A larger isodicentric chromosome 15 can result in weak muscle tone (hypotonia), mental retardation, seizures, and behavioral problems.
 Signs and symptoms of autism (a developmental disorder that affects communication and social interaction) have also been associated with the presence of an isodicentric chromosome 15.

-See also What are inherited traits facts?
+See also What are chrysanthemum traits?

 What are chromosome 11 traits